philipking-wk/timing-log-grapher/README.md

 - track rearrangement and resize
 - hisory (kinda works)
 - saves to local storage, so reloads keep your data : )

+## notes
+I've have found that though these prints I get extremely similar (+-5ms) times to what is reported through tracing, so while you shouldn't use this directly for final performance measurments, it is a very close representation of what the traces will return.